Levels and Moors Energy

 You can read more about the 'new Cossington village hall FiT for solar panels' here.

-For a forthcoming event at Axbridge Town Hall we produced a flier about making your own draught-excluder 'snake'.
+For an event at Axbridge Town Hall we produced a fun flier about making your own draught-excluder 'snake'.
 Have a look here.

 "Levels and Moors?"

 The 'Levels and Moors' area of Somerset has a population of around 120,000 and runs from Burnham-on-Sea in the north, to Martock in the south, and from North Petherton in the west to Glastonbury in the east.
-It’s considered one of the best examples of a man-made lowland wetland expanse in the world.
+Fans of land-use and geography my be interested to know that it's considered one of the world's best examples of a man-made low-lying wetland.